-If the Integrated Referral Team (IRT) of Children's Social Care receive three or more Police CCNs on the same child, regardless of the reason, a further discussion should be triggered, regardless of the outcome of each individual CCN.
-This will capture those children running away on repeat occasions where each individual episode does not give cause for concern when viewed in isolation, however when viewed as a pattern of episodes more concerns may be raised.
+If the Integrated Referral Team (IRT) of Children's Social Care receive three or more in a month, Police CCNs on the same child, regardless of the reason, a further discussion should be triggered, regardless of the outcome of each individual CCN.
+This will capture those children missing from home or care on repeat occasions where each individual episode does not give cause for concern when viewed in isolation, however when viewed as a pattern of episodes more concerns may be raised.